skippyr/graffiti/README.md

 * `graffiti.Println`: prints to `stdout` and appends a new line character in the end.
 * `graffiti.Eprint`: prints to `stderr`.
 * `graffiti.Eprintln`: prints to `stderr` and appends a new line character in the end.
+* `graffiti.EscapePrefix`: escapes all occurrences of the prefix character used to identify format specifiers that apply styles, making it be able to be printed as a regular text.

 Those functions are wrappers of the `fmt.Sprintf` function, which means that you can them to format data just like you would normally do with the `fmt.Printf` function.
 It also returns the same data types.
 The difference is that they can interpret new format specifiers to apply styles.